-About the Recording, Radio, Film Connection and CASA Schools
+About the Recording Radio Film Connection & CASA Schools

-So what is the Recording, Radio, Film Connection and CASA Schools all about?
+So what is the Recording Radio Film Connection & CASA Schools all about?
 Glad you asked…

-The Recording, Radio, Film Connection and CASA Schools (RRFC, for short) is a career training school with an unconventional approach to teaching our students.
-Instead of gathering students into classrooms to teach them, we place each and every one of our students into the workplace as a student apprentice (extern), paired with a mentor who actually works in that business or industry and has achieved success in it.
+The Recording Radio, Film Connection & CASA Schools (RRFC, for short) is a career training school with an unconventional approach to teaching our students.
+Instead of gathering students into classrooms to teach them, we place each and every one of our students into the workplace as a student extern and they are paired with a mentor who actually works in that business or industry and has achieved success in it.
 As our name suggests, RRFC currently has four divisions:

 - The Recording Connection, which trains you for a career in audio engineering and music production;